A 3D GAN for Improved Large-pose Facial Recognition: The 3D GAN

 \section{The 3D GAN}

-Generative Adversarial Networks typically consist of a convolutional generator and discriminator that are trained alternately in a mini-max game: the discriminator is trained to distinguish generated images from those of a training set of real images, and the generator is trained to minimise the success of the discriminator.
+Generative Adversarial Networks (GANs) typically consist of a convolutional generator and discriminator that are trained alternately in a mini-max game: the discriminator is trained to distinguish generated images from those of a training set of real images, and the generator is trained to minimise the success of the discriminator.
 Although generated images appear to represent real-world, 3D subjects, they are of course nothing more than combinations of 2D features learned by the 2D convolutional filters of the generator.
 For this reason, upon linearly traversing the latent space of a GAN's generator, one tends to see ``lazy'', 2D transformations between forms rather than transformations that would be physically realistic in a 3D space.
-For example, even if a direction in the latent space is identified that influences the pose of a face in a generated image, the 3D form of the face is unlikely to be maintained.
+For example, even if a direction in the latent space is identified that influences the pose of a face in a generated image, the appearance of the face is unlikely to remain consistent.
 Indeed, the generator may not even be capable of generating the same face at a different pose.
-In order to ensure that 3D form is maintained in synthesised images upon manipulation of pose, we enhance the generator by integrating a 3D morphable model (3DMM).
+In order to ensure that appearance (and identity) is maintained in synthesised images upon manipulation of pose, we enhance the generator by integrating a 3DMM.

-Typically a GAN's input is a random vector.
-The inputs to our 3D GAN are random texture and background vectors but also random 3DMM shape, expression and pose parameters.
-A differentiable renderer is then used to render random head-shapes into a generated ``background image'' with the facial texture being provided by the texture generator.
+Typically, input to a GAN is a random vector.
+The inputs to our 3D GAN are random texture and background vectors, but also random 3DMM shape, expression and pose parameters.
+A differentiable renderer is then used to render random head-shapes into a generated ``background image'' with the facial texture being provided by a texture generator that learns its model from scratch from the training images.
 No matter what the shape, expression or pose of the random model instance, the rendered image must appear realistic to the discriminator.
 To achieve this, the texture generator learns to generate realistic textures with features that correctly correspond with the model shape.